namanmodani/Classification-Tree/README.md

 # Classification-Tree
-A simple decision tree algorithm.
+A basic decision tree algorithm.

 For simpler understanding, the code can be broken down into: